 Apple patched standard sideloading on bypassed devices for all versions higher than iOS 9, so there is no free method to install H3lix on iOS 10.3.3 / iOS 10.3.4.
 If you have an Apple Developer Program Account, use Sliver A6 FactoryActivation and install the iPA with Cydia Impactor.
 Otherwise, you can downgrade to iOS 8.4.1, install H3lix, and update back to iOS 10.3.3 / iOS 10.3.4 to jailbreak, but the downside is the H3lix app will get revoked after 7 days, and you would have to downgrade and upgrade again to re-install it.
 This method theoretically supports the iPhone 5 and the iPad 4, but it does NOT support the iPhone 5c, since it has no 8.4.1 OTA blobs.

 iPhone iCloud Bypass (GSM/MEID Signal Activation) does NOT remove iCloud from Apples servers, only your device.
 Read my Blog to understand why your iPhone will become locked again if it is restored or updated.
 Older iPads (WiFi not cellular) can be unlocked forever with purpleSliver.
 See the iCloud Bypass page for more details.

 All Activation Lock Bypass methods require the checkm8 bootrom exploit, which was patched by Apple with the release of the A12 processor.
-This means that all devices higher than the iPhone X are unsupported, and there is no way to bypass Activation Lock on the iPhone XR, XS, XS Max, 11, 12, or 13 until a new bootrom exploit is discovered.
+This means that all devices higher than the iPhone X are unsupported, and there is no way to bypass Activation Lock on the iPhone XR, XS, XS Max, 11, 12, or higher until a new exploit is found.